iftikhar8/thesis/chapters/empirical/docs/empirical.md

 ### Ontogeny Discussion

+While we expected to see ontogenetic downward shifts, not all of the families exhibited this pattern.
+Scorpaenidae showed a clear pattern of downwards ontogenetic trend, with preflexion mostly at the surface, flexion m

 - For the hypothesis to be true - stage x depth interaction needs to be significant.
 To interpret it feature x stage x depth needs to be significant.
 - Is the stage a good indication of depth for these species?
 No, at least for these coarse depths (surface, 5-50, 50-100).
 Only Scorps and Synods really showed pattern
 - Obviously a lot of other factors influencing position in the water column